dev-Priyanshu07/sus/README.md

 ### Explanation

-- **Training Script**:
+- **First Model (Price Prediction)**:
-  - Loads historical data, preprocesses it, and trains an ANN model.
+  - Loads historical data, preprocesses it, and trains an LSTM model to predict stock closing prices for the next 10 days.
-  - Saves the trained model and scaler for future use.

-- **Server Script**:
-  - Generates synthetic stock data at one-minute intervals and sends it to connected clients via TCP.

-- **Client Script**:
-  - Connects to the server, receives real-time stock data, preprocesses it, and makes predictions using the trained ANN model.

-This setup enables you to train an ANN model on historical data and test it on real-time data sent from a TCP server.
-The client script will print the received stock data and the predicted close price.